LemonDrop1228/StarBase1/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

 ## Support